Company Name Logo Quiz-Tree

 The six quizzes build from clear emotional cues to subtle distinctions among related tones.
 Each runs only a few minutes, so practice fits easily into your day.
 Repeating them trains your ear for the exact word that names a feeling.

 Want to pin down any author's tone?
-Open these free interactive SAT vocabulary quizzes and start practicing mood and tone words now.
+Open these interactive SAT vocabulary quizzes and start practicing mood and tone words now.